-The story goes like this: Benjamin Esposito (Ricardo Darin) after his entire life working as a criminal court lawyer comes to meet one of his former colleague and now a judge Irene Hastings (Soledad Villamil) to tell her about his interest to write a novel recounting an old rape and murder case which they worked together 25 years ago.
+The story goes like this: Benjamin Esposito (Ricardo Darin) after his entire life working as a criminal court lawyer comes to meet one of his former colleagues, now a judge Irene Hastings (Soledad Villamil), to tell her about his interest to write a novel recounting an old rape and murder case which they worked together 25 years ago.

 Out of shock and intent to find the culprit for that brutal murder and rape, Benjamin and his colleague and best friend Sandoval (Guillermo Francella) vehemently tried to go all out to find the man responsible for the crime.
-On their way of investigation, Benjamin also meets the lady’s traumatised husband, Morales (Pablo Rago), who was so deeply in love with her wife that he used to come and sit at the railway station everyday for a whole year to find out if the culprit ever tries to leave the city.
+On their way to the investigation, Benjamin also meets the lady’s traumatized husband, Morales (Pablo Rago), who was so deeply in love with her wife that he used to come and sit at the railway station every day for a whole year to find out if the culprit ever tries to leave the city.

 The legal investigation takes many twists and turns eventually leading to the closing of the case.
-However, what made this story special is how the whole case affected the private life of Benjamin.
-He was feeling increasingly attracted toward his colleague Irene, his friendship with Sandoval and the corruption that was deep rooted in the Argentinean society and politics together makes him a different man living with those memories for long.
+However, what made this story special is how the whole case affected the life of Benjamin.
+He was feeling increasingly attracted to his colleague Irene, his friendship with Sandoval and the corruption that was deep-rooted in the Argentinean society and politics, together makes him a different man living with those memories for a long.

-The Secret in Their Eyes is kind of literally piece which these days are rarely produced.
-Written and directed by Juan Jose Campanella, here is a film that keeps you thinking about the end till the very end.
-You keep on thinking many things but what you get in the end is a feeling which will stay with you for long.
+The Secret in Their Eyes is a kind of literal piece which these days are rarely produced.
+Written and directed by Juan Jose Campanella, here is a film that keeps you thinking about the end until the very end.
+You keep on thinking about many things but what you get in the end is a feeling which will stay with you for a long.